-Learn how to tie various knots the old fashioned way, and you'll be amazed at how often your new skill will come in handy.
-Below are instructions for tying over 20 basic knots that you will find uses for in the home and garden, in addition to nautical and farm uses.
+Learn how to tie various knots, and you will be amazed at how often your new skill will come in handy.
+Below you will find instructions for tying over 20 basic knots that you will find uses for in the kitchen, home, garden, and boating.

 In practicing, take the fixed or standing part of the rope in the left hand, turn the free end under it, and put it over the thumb; repent this, and the hitch is made.
 (Fig. 5.)

-Pictured above is a demonstration of how to tie various knots that I created for a merit badge when I was an eight-year-old Wolf Cub in 1958.
-It was graded 7/10 by the Akela who said my printing could stand improvement.
-Hey, I was eight!
+Pictured above is a card demonstrating how to tie various knots that I created for a merit badge when I was an eight-year-old Wolf Cub Scout in 1958.